moniquerowe15/Fintech-Case-Study/README.md

 Trulioo is a part of the Regtech domain also known as regulation technology.
 Regulations and policies will never go away.
 Regtech companies offer businesses systems to automate, track, and enhance compliance within their infrastructure.
 Regtech uses cloud computing and big data to monitor and solve issues in the digital economy.[^4] Companies like Trulioo collaborate with financial institutions and government bodies to gather information to implement programs to adhere to policies and protect users.

 From the 2008 financial crisis policies have tightened even more in the financial sector.
 The subprime mortgage crisis was something the world had never experienced before and don’t want to be in again.
 Prevention is key and that’s where regtech firms play a huge role in the Fintech sector.
-Regtech solutions help to solve compliance and regulatory issues of business.
+Regtech solutions help to solve compliance and regulatory issues of businesses.
 Regulations and policies will always be in place.
 Why not automate them to reduce risk and to focus on the sale and revenue to grow your company.

-Some great companies in the regtech field are IdentityMind, SuadeLabs and Silverfinch.
+Some great companies in the regtech field is IdentityMind, SuadeLabs and Silverfinch.
 IdentityMind is similar to Trulioo in identity verification, they aim to reduce fraud at the onboarding stage by 95% but they only operate in the United States.
 SuadeLabs focuses on helping banks complete regulatory reports.
 Silverfinch assists asset managers in the European Union to meet Solvency II requirements.[^5]